karina-klinkeviciute/rainbow-challenge-front/README.md

 - **ChallengeDescriptionWidget({ description })** - displays a description in single challenge page if it exists.
 Uses HtmlWidget().
 UI work is in progress.

+**Notice about widgets**
+Widget list above is not complete and will be updated.

+## Illustrations
+A group of illustrations for dialogs can be found in `assets/images/dialogs/` folder:
+- General error
+- Network error
+- Registration success
+- Rainbows exchange success/shop
+- Thank you - challenge completed!

 ## Constants